Rainier Avenue Paving & Traffic Calming Upgrades

 DRIVING LANES

-According to the Federal Highway Administration (FHWA), converting four traffic lanes to three lanes – one travel lane in each direction with a center left-turn lane – can improve safety and traffic flow while adding benefits for pedestrians and cyclists.¹
+According to the Federal Highway Administration (FHWA), converting four traffic lanes to three lanes – one travel lane in each direction with a center left-turn lane – can improve safety and traffic flow while adding benefits for pedestrians and cyclists. ¹

 Converting four traffic lanes to three makes the street safer by reducing vehicle conflicts and speeding.
 Studies have shown a 19-47% decrease in collisions on roads where the number of lanes has been reduced from four to three.
 The addition of a center turn lane provides a safer space for vehicles turning left from or onto the street, leading to fewer rear-end, left turn, and sideswipe crashes.
-Reducing street to three lanes has also proven to lower vehicle speeds and reduces lane changes, creating a safer driving environment.
+Reducing the street to three lanes has also proven to lower vehicle speeds and reduce lane changes, creating a safer driving environment.

-Converting four traffic lanes to three lanes can improve traffic flow so there are fewer delays.
-The addition of a center turning lane can reduce delays on side streets, since vehicles turning left onto the main road have fewer lanes to cross and can turn more comfortably.
+Converting four traffic lanes to three lanes can also improve traffic flow so there are fewer delays.
+The addition of a center turning lane can reduce delays on side streets since vehicles turning left onto the main road have fewer lanes to cross and can turn more comfortably.
 Reducing the speed difference between vehicles also improves traffic flow since there is less stop-and-go traffic.

 Pedestrians and cyclists also benefit from reducing the number of traffic lanes.
 Lower vehicle speeds make the street safer for everyone.
 Pedestrians can cross the street more safely and comfortably since they have fewer lanes to cross and are at risk from moving traffic for a shorter length of time.
 Reducing the number of traffic lanes makes room to add bicycle lanes.
-These create more space between cyclists and moving vehicles, especially when there is a buffer or parking lane between the bicycle lane and vehicle lane.
+These create more space between cyclists and moving vehicles, especially when there is a buffer or parking lane between the bicycle lane and the vehicle lane.

 CROSSWALKS